 If you live in a small space, entertaining a group of any size can be a challenge, to say nothing of trying to host a crowd.
 Being a little shy on square footage presents a particular problem in the dining room.
-In other areas of the home you can more or less get away with squeezing people in, but if you don’t have a big enough dining set, you won’t be hosting a big dinner party.
+In other areas of the home you can more or less get away with squeezing people in.
+But if you don’t have a big enough dining set, there’s really no good way to host a big dinner party.
 That said, even if the space you have to dedicate to a dining table is small, there are a few ways to sneak in a little extra seating…without making you or your guest feel like sardines.

 Swap Dining Chairs For Bench Seating

-One of my favorite ways to do scaleable seating is a classic that’s really started to come back into vogue: the dining bench.
+One of my favorite ways to do scaleable seating is a classic that’s started to come back into vogue: the dining bench.
 Simply put, you replace the chairs on one long side of your dining table with a bench that matches the length of the table.
 On a normal day, the swap is more or less one-to-one, a little bit of stylish asymmetry that takes up the same amount of space as the chairs.
 But when you’re entertaining, having bench seating allows you to fit more people on that side of the table than you would with chairs.
 It might be a little squished, but it will get all your guests at the table.
-Bonus: if you’re worried about back support, or just want to avoid your dining set looking a little like a picnic table, you can opt for high-backed, upholstered benches instead.
+Hint: if you’re worried about back support (or want to avoid that classic picnic table look), you should consider a high-backed, upholstered bench instead.